Sup2point0/Assort/~poetry/Abs_ence.md

 beside the remnants of a broken heart.

 you poisoned me with dopamine
-and now I feel the fall
-what can I do but grasp onto the last hope for me
+and the memories of you are choking me

 make it stop,
 please,